-In the ICL procedure, a corrective lens, similar to a contact lens, is placed within the eye itself.
-Early versions of the ICL lens were implanted in front of the iris, in what is called the anterior chamber of the eye – leaving the lens visible from close range.
-However, modern implants such as the Visian ICL are placed of the eye’s natural lens but behind the iris, so that they are invisible to outside observers.
+In the ICL procedure, a corrective lens similar to a contact lens is placed within the eye itself.
+Early versions of the ICL lens were implanted in front of the iris, in what is called the anterior chamber of the eye, leaving the lens visible from close range.
+However, modern implants such as the Visian ICL are placed in front of the eye’s natural lens but behind the iris, so that they are invisible to outside observers.

 Advantages of this procedure include its speed – the procedure takes only minutes per eye – and the remarkably clear vision it provides the patient.
 An additional advantage of ICL is that, since it does not remove tissue like laser surgery, it is completely reversible in the rare event that the patient’s vision changes significantly later in life.

 While most people are great candidates for LASIK surgery and obtain great results with it, ICL is an exciting new option that gives more people than ever before the opportunity to see the world without the need for contact lenses or glasses.

 Keratoconus is a degenerative eye condition that causes the shape of the cornea to change from a round dome to an irregular cone shape as the central cornea becomes progressively thinner and weaker.
 Keratoconus affects about 1 in 2000 people.
 Keratoconus causes impaired vision as the condition progresses, often reaching a point where glasses and contact lenses are no longer able to provide adequate vision.
 Historically, up to 25 percent of keratoconus cases eventually require a corneal transplant.